-I love hanging out with my horse and reconnecting to nature in my downtime
+I love hanging out with my horse and reconnecting with nature in my downtime.

 For the fame!
 Just kidding...
 I do it for all the parents who need better support than what they have access to.
 Breastfeeding is not a one size fits all event and with the rise of social media, there has been both an increase in support and resources, as well as an increase in judgement and misinformation.
 It feels more important than ever to be able to provide parents with evidence based clinical support that in unbiased and flexible to fit the needs of their families no matter what that looks like while always having both the parent and child's health as a primary concern.